30 years ago, a racist juror sentenced this black man to death

 After attorney Laura-Hill Patton interviewed Gattie, she concluded that clearly the juror harbored racist views.
 Another lawyer, Diana Holt, returned one week later and asked Gattie to review the draft of the affidavit from the first interview.
 Before signing the document, Gattie stated that all of it was correct save for one sentence in which he intended to say “integration” instead of interracial marriage.
 He initialed the correction.
 The following day, Gattie signed a second affidavit on behalf of the state, claiming he was drunk and never used a racial slur when describing Tharpe.
 He did not disavow his statements about black people being divided into two groups.
 After filing the second affidavit, the state also moved to exclude Gattie’s original affidavit because it violated a Georgia law that does not allow the jury’s verdict to be impeached.

 According to court documents, after an evidentiary hearing in 1998, Tharpe’s case languished and both sides changed attorneys.
-Then, in 2007, the state appeals court held hearings about an intellectual disability claim, but did say this about the juror bias claim: “[T]he fact that some jurors exhibited certain prejudices, biases, misunderstandings as to the law, or other characteristics that are not conducive to neutral and competent fact-finding is not a basis for impeaching the jury’s verdict.”
+Then, in 2007, the state appeals court held hearings about an intellectual disability claim but did say this about the juror bias claim: “[T]he fact that some jurors exhibited certain prejudices, biases, misunderstandings as to the law, or other characteristics that are not conducive to neutral and competent fact-finding is not a basis for impeaching the jury’s verdict.”

 Finally, in 2010, Tharpe’s case made it to the 11th Circuit.
 It ruled that the state’s previous ruling on his juror claims could stand because he hadn’t raised the claim early enough.
 In other words, the delay prevented Gattie’s racial bias from being taken into consideration.